Ali Abbaspour Tehrani-Fard

-Ali Abbaspour Tehrani Fard (علی عباسپور طهرانیفرد) is an Iranian academic and primciplist politician.
+Ali Abbaspour Tehrani Fard (علی عباسپور طهرانیفرد) is an Iranian academic and principlist politician.
 He is a professor of electrical engineering at Sharif University of Technology and served as the president of the Islamic Azad University, Science and Research Branch, Tehran from 2012 to 2017.

 Education

 Ali Abbaspoor Tehrani Fard earned a bachelor of science in electrical engineering, ranking in first place in his class from Amirkabir University of Technology and a master's degree in electrical engineering from the University of Tehran with highest distinction.
 With a scholarship from MIT, Tehrani-Fard earned a master's degrees from MIT in Electrical Engineering, and in 1983 he earned his Ph.D. in electrical engineering from the University of California at Berkeley, USA.

 After obtaining his Ph.D. from the University of California at Berkeley, Tehrani-Fard returned to Iran and joined the Faculty of Electrical Engineering as an assistant professor at the Sharif University of Technology.
 Later, he served as the President of Sharif University of Technology.